 - Claims: Hospital Inpatient: All TME data to hospitals for inpatient services generated from claims.
 Includes all room and board and ancillary payments.
 Includes all hospital types.
 Includes payments for emergency room services when the member is admitted to the hospital, in accordance with the specific payer's payment rules.
 This does not include payments made for observation services, payments made for physician services provided during an inpatient stay billed directly by a physician group practice or an individual physician or inpatient services at non-hospital facilities. - Claims: Hospital Outpatient: All TME data to hospitals for outpatient services generated from claims.
 Includes all hospital types and includes payments made for hospital-licensed satellite clinics.
-Includes emergency room services not resulting in admittance.
-Includes observation services.
-Does not include payments made for physician services provided on an outpatient basis, which have been billed directly by a physician group practice or an individual physician. - Claims: Professional, Primary Care: Please use the following code-level definition to identify primary care spending: - Taxonomy = 207Q00000X, 207QA0505X, 207QG0300X, 208D00000X, 207R00000X, 207RG0300X, 208000000X, 363L00000X, 363LA2200X, 363LP0200X, 363A00000X, 363AM0700X, 363LF0000X, 363LG0600X or 363LP2300X.
+Includes emergency room services not resulting in a hospital admission.
+This includes observation services.
+Does not include payments made for physician services provided on an outpatient basis, which have been billed directly by a physician group practice or an individual physician.

+- Claims: Professional, Primary Care: Please use the following code-level definition to identify primary care spending: - Rendering or Servicing Provider Taxonomy = 207Q00000X, 207QA0505X, 207QG0300X, 208D00000X, 207R00000X, 207RG0300X, 208000000X, 261QF0400X, 261QR1300X, 261QP2300X, 363L00000X, 363LA2200X, 363LP0200X, 363A00000X, 363AM0700X, 363LF0000X, 363LG0600X, or 363LP2300X.
+Note: services rendered by specialists with an internal medicine general subspecialty and an additional internal medicine subspecialty (e.g., cardiology and endocrinology) are not to be included in this service category.

-Place of Service = 11, 71, 50, 17, 20, 02 or 12.
+Place of Service = 02, 11, 12, 17, 19, 20, 22, 50, and 71.